osinfra-io/github-terraform-gcp-called-workflows/README.md

       - "**.md"

 # For reusable workflows, the permissions setting for id-token should be set to write at the
-# caller workflow level or in the specific job that calls the reusable workflow.
+# caller workflow level or the specific job that calls the reusable workflow.

 permissions:
   id-token: write